Sibling jealousy over the new baby seems understandable, but what do you do when a few years have passed and your child is still jealous?

 She can still feel included, even if the attention is directed to her sister.
 Including her as much as you can makes her see that she’s not ignored, but rather, a part of your “team.”

-4. Talk about what makes your child special
+4. Talk about what makes your kids special

 Seeing others get the attention and praise can spurn sibling jealousy and make your child feel down about himself.
 His sibling might have a special event at school, or seems to get all the attention from relatives.